SKS-PH/haven-protocol/README.md

 > **Reminder:** Don't send real ETH to these accounts.

 ## Adding the Haven token to metamask
-Running `npm run dev` pre-funds account #1 and #2 with 100 Haven tokens.
+Running `npm run seed` pre-funds account #1 and #2 with 100 Haven tokens.
 Find the haven token contract address from the output of
-`npm run dev` and Import token on Metamask.
+`npm run onchain` and Import token on Metamask.

 # Brain dump
 ## What do we want _Haven_ to do?